CzernoBhog/pigeonline/README.md

 Web application developed using PHP that implements a messaging platform between users.

-link to the site: https://pigeonline.altervista.org/ after registering you have to wait for the confirmation email (it may take some time to arrive).
+link to the site: https://pigeonline.altervista.org/

+After registering you have to wait for the confirmation email (it may take some time to arrive).

 ## Table of contents
 * [Initial page](#initial-page)